syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Shapes.md

 ![Create BPMNShapes](BPMN-Shapes-Images/BpmnShape_Default.png)

-The list of supported BPMN shapes as follows:
+The list of supported BPMN shapes are as follows:

 | Shape | Symbol | Description
 | -------- | -------- | --------|